pawelBareja/BS-next-js/projects/metrostal-ltd.md

 ---
 title: metrostal-ltd
-description: It is already a second website produced for the same client, as before it is a multilanguge corporate site.
+description: The site is already a second project for the same client, similarly as before it is also a multilanguge corporate site.
 client: Metrostal LTD
 thumbnail: images/mobile_skos_metrostal-1.png
 image2: images/hero.png